ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 Authorization Server (AS)
 : server that grants delegated privileges to a particular instance of client software in the form of access tokens or other information (such as subject information).
+The AS is uniquely defined by the _grant endpoint URI_, which the absolute URI where grant requests are started by clients.

 Client
 : application that consumes resources from one or several RSs, possibly requiring access privileges from one or several ASs.
 The client is operated by the end user or it runs autonomously on behalf of a resource owner.